GabrielCruz45/firstYTB_FlaskTutorial/DEVLOG.md

     Successful deployment!
 Will now move onto refactoring and styling before finishing with the mini-learning journey.

     Refactored the applications file structure.
 Made it more modular/prepared it for scaling.
     Removed init_db.py as it was not necessary.
-When scaling a migration framework is preffered and actually practical.
+When scaling, a migration framework is preffered and actually practical.